 Who: The HBCU Truth & Reconciliation Oral History Project is sponsored by seven Historically Black Colleges or Universities and two Texas independent universities.
-Its title sponsor is Wiley College of Marshall, TX and is supported by Texas Southern University, Prairie View A&M University, Southwestern Christian University, Jarvis Christian College, St. Philip’s College, and Huston-Tillotson University along with Baylor University, Austin Presbyterian Theological Seminary, and the United States Christian Leadership Organization.
+Its title sponsor is Wiley College of Marshall, TX and is supported by Texas Southern University, Prairie View A&M University, Southwestern Christian University, Jarvis Christian College, St. Philip’s College, and Huston-Tillotson University along with Baylor University, City University of New York, Austin Presbyterian Theological Seminary, and the United States Christian Leadership Organization.

 The HBCU Truth & Reconciliation Oral History Project is an endeavor that uses the power of spoken and documented words to heal and create spiritual and social change.

 It seeks to do this by asking ordinary loved ones of color to share personal stories of racial discrimination and its impact upon them, in an effort to be heard, and then documenting them.
-These stories and, their related research, will be used to foster healing at the personal level and reconciliation at the national level, as well as inform policy changes within the political environment and spiritual changes within the ecumenical one–all done from a grassroots and common person’s perspective.
-The story of Exodus and of the Bible tells us the mere fact of being heard activates the compassion and healing power of God of which the United States and its current racial environment so desperately need.
+These stories and, their related research, will be used to foster healing at the personal level and reconciliation at the national level, as well as inform educational policy changes within the political environment and spiritual changes within the ecumenical community—all done from a grassroots and common person’s perspective.
+The story of Exodus and of the Bible tells us the mere fact of crying out as a story share, and of being heard, activates and spurs the healing, compassion, and saving activity of God of which the United States and its current racial environment so desperately need.

-The project’s themes are manifold and will use story, tactically, to marshal The Church, initiate healing, serve as evidence, improve communication, inform public policy, provide for grassroots organizing, and advance research developed by the academy and HBCUs in support of their natural constituency.
-Incremental results will demonstrate that, “If we could talk,” we could address such difficult issues as—why institutionalized racism is so difficult to see and change.
+The project’s themes are manifold and use story, tactically, to marshal the Church, initiate healing, serve as evidence, improve communication, educationally inform public policy, provide for grassroots organizing, and advance research developed by the academy and HBCUs in support of their natural constituency.
+Incremental results demonstrate that, “If we could talk,” we could address such difficult issues as—why institutionalized racism is so difficult to see and change.

-The stories will be used to marshal The Church, and its compassion, because its “morally” authoritative.
-These stories will be employed to encourage The Church to take a leading role in matters of racial equality and relationship building, because, as these stories will tell, people are hurting.
-The Church is the natural organization to address this issue, and when it has done so, it did through story—particularly the story of an oppressed people called to promote relationships.
+The stories are used to marshal the Church, and its compassion, because its “morally” authoritative.
+These stories are employed to encourage the Church to take a leading role in matters of racial equity and relationship building, because, as these stories tell, people are hurting.
+The Church is the natural organization to address this issue, and when it has done so, it did through story—particularly the story of an oppressed people called to promote societal change through relationship.

-People listen to stories when they can’t hear facts and figures and we expect to use story in a creative way to facilitate “Church-led” and “Church-enabled” communication, along with its authority, to develop and cultivate relationships that will advance equality, to a lesser extent through informing and educating policy-makers, but, even more so, by appealing to the heart of humanity.
+People listen to stories when they can’t hear facts and figures and we expect to use story in creative ways to facilitate “Church-led” and “Church-enabled” communication, along with its authority, to develop and cultivate relationships that advance equity, to a lesser extent through informing and educating policy-makers, but, even more so, by appealing to the heart of humanity.